redwoodjs/redwoodjs-com-archive/cookbook/File_Upload.md

 export default ImageForm
 ```

-We now have a picker with all kinds of options, like picking a local file, providing a URL, and even grabbing a file from Facebook, Instagram or Google Drive.
+We now have a picker with all kinds of options, like picking a local file, providing a URL, and even grabbing a file from Facebook, Instagram, or Google Drive.
 Not bad!

 ![Filestack picker](https://user-images.githubusercontent.com/32992335/133859676-4086a4b9-8112-4a19-a4fe-5663388aafc0.png)